 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LV[fn] and_set in/on/at/with_sea his/its_hand and_in/on/at/with_rivers right_hand_his.
+OET-LV [fn] and_set in/on/at/with_sea his/its_hand and_in/on/at/with_rivers right_hand_his.

 89:26 Note: KJB: Ps.89.25

-UHB26 וְשַׂמְתִּ֣י בַיָּ֣ם יָד֑וֹ וּֽבַנְּהָר֥וֹת יְמִינֽוֹ׃
+UHB 26 וְשַׂמְתִּ֣י בַיָּ֣ם יָד֑וֹ וּֽבַנְּהָר֥וֹת יְמִינֽוֹ׃ ‡

-(26 vəsamttiy ⱱayyām yādō ūⱱannəhārōt yəmīnō.)
+(26 vəsamtiy ⱱayyām yādō ūⱱannəhārōt yəmīnō.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).